-- promote the dialogue of all local actors to help provide basic services and (g) infrastructure. - 67.
-To ensure the efficiency of infrastructure and service provision and their operation and maintenance practices, governments at all levels, including local authorities, should: - create mechanisms to promote autonomous, transparent and accountable management of services at the lowest possible level; - encourage the private sector to participate in the competitive delivery of basic (b) services; - (c) promote the application of appropriate and environmentally friendly technologies for infrastructure and services delivery on a cost-effective basis; - (d) establish, and where necessary, improve their regulatory capacity when forming partnerships with the private sector for the delivery of services; and - (e) establish contractual agreements with community groups, where feasible, for the construction, operation and maintenance of infrastructure and services. - e.
-Improving construction, maintenance and rehabilitation - 68.
-With rapid urbanization, population growth and industrialization, the skills, materials and financing for construction, maintenance and rehabilitation of housing, infrastructure and other facilities are not often available or are of inferior quality.
+(g) Promote the dialogue of all local actors to help provide basic services and infrastructure.

+67. To ensure the efficiency of infrastructure and service provision and their operation and maintenance practices, Governments at all levels. including local authorities, should:

+(a) Create mechanisms to promote autonomous, transparent and accountable management of services at the lowest possible level;

+(b) Encourage the private sector to participate in the competitive delivery of basic services;

+(c) Promote the application of appropriate and environmentally friendly technologies for infrastructure and services delivery on a cost-effective basis;

+(d) Establish. and where necessary, improve their regulatory capacity when forming partnerships with the private sector for the delivery of services; and

+(e) Establish contractual agreements with community groups, where feasible, for the construction, operation and maintenance of infrastructure and services.

+(e) Improving construction, maintenance and rehabilitation

+68. With rapid urbanization, population growth and industrialization, the skills, materials and financing for construction, maintenance and rehabilitation of housing, infrastructure and other facilities are not often available or are of inferior quality.
 Public policy and private investment should, together, ensure an adequate supply of building materials, construction technology and bridging finance to avoid the bottlenecks and distortions that inhibit the development of local and national economies.
 By improving the quality and reducing the cost of production, housing and other public structures will last longer, be protected against disasters, be affordable to low-income populations and will provide a better living environment.
-The job creating potential, and other external socioeconomic impacts of the construction industry should be harnessed, its impact on the environment should be minimized to an acceptable level and its contribution to overall economic growth should be exploited, all to the advantage of society at large.
-Institutional support in the form of industrial standards and quality assurance with particular attention to health and consumer safety protection requirements in urban areas should also be provided.
+The potential for job creation, and other external socio-economic impacts of the construction industry should be harnessed. its impact on the environment should be minimized to an acceptable level and its contribution to overall economic growth should be exploited, all to the advantage of society at large.
+Institutional support in the form of industrial standards and quality control, with particular attention to health and consumer safety protection requirements in urban areas, should also be provided.

-- To respond to the effective demand for construction, maintenance and rehabilitation, government and local authorities should: - strengthen the capacities of training institutions and non-governmental organizations (NGOs) to increase the supply of skilled work force in construction and promote apprenticeship training and wage adjustments; - make use of community contracts and, where it exists, the informal sector for the (b) construction, maintenance and rehabilitation of housing and local services, especially in lowincome settlements with emphasis on enhancing the participation and, thus, short and longterm gains of local communities;
+69. To respond to the effective demand for construction, maintenance and rehabilitation, Governments and local authorities should:

+(a) Strengthen the capacities of training institutions and non-governmental organizations to increase the supply of skilled work force in construction and promote apprenticeship training and wage adjustments;

+(b) Make use of community contracts and, where it exists, the informal sector for the construction, maintenance and rehabilitation of housing and local services, especially in low-income settlements, with emphasis on enhancing the participation and, thus, short and long-term gains of local communities;